Negative elongation factor A

+NELF-B, NELF-E, and either the C or D isoform of NELF-C/D. This complex interacts with RNA polymerase II-based transcriptional elongation and triggers transcriptional pausing.
+Though it was originally called "Wolf-Hirschhorn syndrome candidate 2", later research has indicated that it is actually not involved with Wolf-Hirschhorn syndrome.

 Function

 This gene is expressed ubiquitously with higher levels in fetal than in adult tissues.
 It encodes a protein sharing 93% sequence identity with the mouse protein.
 Wolf-Hirschhorn syndrome (WHS) is a malformation syndrome associated with a hemizygous deletion of the distal short arm of chromosome 4.
 This gene is mapped to the 165 kb WHS critical region, and may play a role in the phenotype of the WHS or Pitt-Rogers-Danks syndrome.
 The encoded protein is found to be capable of reacting with HLA-A2-restricted and tumor-specific cytotoxic T lymphocytes, suggesting a target for use in specific immunotherapy for a large number of cancer patients.
 This protein has also been shown to be a member of the NELF (negative elongation factor) protein complex that participates in the regulation of RNA polymerase II transcription elongation.
-WHSC2 encodes the NELF-A subunit of the NELF complex.
+NELFA encodes the NELF-A subunit of the NELF complex.

 Interactions

-WHSC2 has been shown to interact with RDBP.
+NELF-A has been shown to interact with NELF-E.